tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 However, each approach comes with long-term implications.

-## Composite
+## Composite Certificates

-Composite embeds both a traditional and a PQC algorithm into a single certificate and signature.
+Composite certificate embeds both a traditional and a PQC algorithm into a single certificate and signature.
 However, once a traditional algorithm is no longer secure against CRQCs, it will have to be deprecated.
 For discussion of the security impact in security protocols (e.g., TLS, IKEv2)